mandymccabe/Final_Project/README.md

 This link goes to the raw dataset: [DataSet](https://github.com/mandymccabe/Final_Project/blob/main/Machine_Learning_Model.ipynb)

-This link explains what each column in the dataset corresponds to:
+This link explains what each column in the dataset corresponds to: [Response Codes](https://github.com/mandymccabe/Final_Project/blob/main/Resources/Question%20and%20Response%20Codes.pdf)

 ## Why did we select this topic?
 We selected this topic because bias in the media is a common topic in current events.
 We thought it would be interesting to see how different demographic inputs would affect media usage and political views.